Frequently Asked Questions

 Can a PI submit more than one application?

 No. A PI or Co-PI is limited to the role of PI or Co-PI on one active UM-BILD application or grant at a time.
-PIs, Co-PIs, and other team members may participate in other capacities in multiple concurrent applications and grants.
+PIs, Co-Investigators, and other team members may participate in other capacities in multiple concurrent applications and grants.

 Can solo PIs apply?